vitalixbox/skyeng-cli/README.md

 This is a command line tool for access to your Skyeng profile.
+Originally I needed this tool for sync my words with Anki cards app and for convenient way for seeing new words for each lesson.
 You can get the following:
 1. Your words list with meanings and name of lesson, where this word from.
 2. Something else?

-Originally I needed this tool for sync my words with Anki cards app and for convenient way for seeing new words for each lesson.

-TODO: For the future, I want to create sync tool with Anki.
-Keep in touch!

 # Quickstart